 One of the challenges that has made multi-signature approaches difficult to use in the past was the act of gathering required signatures was entirely manual, or required specialized infrastructure.
 Once a transaction is signed, there is no ability to retract your signature, so the last party to sign gains a slight advantage over the other parties.
 With deeper hierarchies, gathering signatures becomes even more complex.

 To simplify this process, a blockchain should manage the signature gathering process by tracking the state of partially approved proposed transactions.
 Under this process, each account can add (or remove) their permission to a transaction atomically, without having to rely upon an outside system to circulate the transaction.
 This becomes especially critical for hierarchies that are arbitrarily deep.

-In order to keep things computationally bounded, an individual transaction will only traverse down two layers in a hierarchy.
+In order to keep things computational-bound(ed), an individual transaction will only traverse down two layers in a hierarchy.
 If more than two layers of hierarchy are present, then an account will have to propose (create one transaction) to approve a proposal (the other transaction).
 When the first proposal (transaction) is approved, permission is then added to the second proposal (transaction).

 Under this approach, each individual pays a single transaction fee each time they approve an action, and every action involves at most 1 signature verification by the network.
 This process allows arbitrarily deep hierarchies to be formed without exposing the permission system to vulnerability of unbounded computation.

 In theory, accounts can form a hierarchy that is arbitrarily deep, and evaluating that hierarchy can take an arbitrary amount of time.
-In practice, it is unlikely that a single transaction will have signatures more than 2 levels deep, which keeps them computation bounded.
+In practice, it is unlikely that a single transaction will have signatures more than 2 levels deep, which keeps them computation bound.
 Anything that requires more than 2 levels is likely to involve many people, and would not be signed all at once.
 Instead, it would use the built-in proposed transaction infrastructure, which tracks partially approved transactions.

 - With this approach, a board member can propose that his company approve a transaction.